bahrmichael/bahrmichael.github.io/_posts/2019-09-02-testing-stripe-elements.md

 We will start with extending the commands.js file.

-<iframe src="https://medium.com/media/37836aafe54b81c1a55eb3f452d5c991" frameborder=0></iframe>
+{% gist 401b6c37ed3191879a6292977ba09470 %}

 Append this code to your commands.js file.
-Now you can use cy.getWithinIframe('a selector') to target any element within the iframe.
+Now you can use `cy.getWithinIframe('a selector')` to target any element within the iframe.

-<iframe src="https://medium.com/media/a6af7bed4fd8d4a8b9bb76884faf0ab2" frameborder=0></iframe>
+{% gist 6f4d7e6a51013548508e513d47fde557 %}

-If you need greater flexibility you can use iframeLoaded and getInDocument as shown on the left.
-You can chain many Cypress commands after getInDocument.
+If you need greater flexibility you can use `iframeLoaded` and `getInDocument` as shown above.
+You can chain many Cypress commands after `getInDocument`.

 **Typing into Stripe Elements**